rennpy/TokyoNight/README.md

 # TokyoNight v2
-Aliucord Theme inspired by the TokyoNight nvm colorscheme.
+Aliucord Theme inspired by the [TokyoNight.vim](https://github.com/folke/tokyonight.nvim) colorscheme

 ### Why v2?
 There was a theme under the same name made back in 2021, although it looks nothing like this one and is quite dated (you do not want to use it)